|Employers: Join our List

 Fill out this form to join our list to be included.
 Our staff will confirm you are interested in providing an internship and/or participate in job shadowing, informational interviews and facility tours.

 Internships and Employment

-We have a database of more than 300 companies within the Capital Region that use CAD and are potential internship and/or employment sites.
-Internship and employment opportunities are developed through informational interviews with students enrolled in the program, continued outreach to employers by program staff, referrals from graduates, and direct recruiting by companies via our program office at (518) 629-7584, or the Center for Careers and Employment at (518) 629-7326.
+We have a database of more than 450 companies within the Capital Region that use CAD and are potential internship and/or employment sites.
+Internship and employment opportunities are developed through informational interviews with students enrolled in the program, continued outreach to employers by program staff, referrals from graduates, and direct recruiting by companies via our program office at (518) 629-7584, or the Center for Careers and Transfer at (518) 629-7326.

-Over the past twenty years, students from the Computer Aided Drafting Certificate Program of Hudson Valley Community College have increased their proficiency and marketability in CAD through the use of internships.
+Over the past 20 years, students from the Computer Aided Drafting Certificate Program of Hudson Valley Community College have increased their proficiency and marketability in CAD through the use of internships.
 During the fall and spring, students are being trained in the latest CAD software and we are enlisting the business community to become part of this educational process.
 While more than 150 companies have participated in this program during the past several years, we would like to review the purpose and procedures for hosting an intern from this program.
 Please consider hosting a full-time, six-week, CAD intern beginning in May, some part-time internships could begin earlier.

 Our reasons for having students conduct internships include:

 - Provide an experiential opportunity for students to mold their classroom training into marketable employment skills